Hair Replacement Surgery

 scalp pulled together filling in the bald area.

 Possible complications associated with hair transplantation procedures

-Possible complications associated with hair transplantation procedures may include, but are not limited to, the following:
+Possible complications associated with hair transplant procedures may include:

-Bleeding and/or wide scars.
-Tension on the scalp from some of the scalp reduction techniques can result in wide scars and/or bleeding.
+Bleeding or wide scars.
+Tension on the scalp from some of the scalp reduction techniques can result in wide

 Infection.
 As with any surgical procedure, there is the risk of infection.

 Although each procedure varies, generally, hair replacement surgeries follow this

 Location options may include: